ClickFunnels for Shopify: Convert Visitors into Customers

 Check for Secure Connections

-Shopify provides SSL certificates to all its stores as a standard feature.
-That said, a missing lock icon is a big red flag, possibly indicating that you’re not dealing with a legitimate website.
+A missing SSL certificate is a major red flag, possibly indicating that you’re not dealing with a legitimate website

 Review the “About Us” and “Contact Us” Sections